 After visiting the art gallery, wander down to the 1st floor to see the 1984 Olympic Torch from when LA hosted and has since called City Hall home (near the Spring Street exit).

 Location: 200 N. Spring Street, Los Angeles (entrance via Main Street)

 Recommended by Daniel from Layer Culture

 If you find yourself in Los Angeles looking for things to add to your bucket list, be sure to visit Little Tokyo.
 A vibrant Japanese-American district that is situated in the downtown area.

-Another highlight was admiring some of the Japanese murals that are so colorfully painted along the neighborhood walls.
+Another highlight of Little Tokyo is the Japanese murals that are colorfully painted along the neighborhood walls.

 If you are visiting Los Angeles and are interested in food, the L.A.
 Farmers Market definitely should be very high on your Los Angeles bucket list.

 The Farmers Market is a permanent installed indoor market with a long tradition.
 It historically leads back to 1880, but the market as it is now opened only in 1934.